 Think about it:

-Many singers actually change the way that they sound when they go from speaking to singing.
+Many singers actually change the way they sound when they switch from speaking to singing.

 However, very few people speak too breathy or nasal.

-So if you can keep your vocal tone the same between speaking and singing, your vocal tone will improve immediately.
+So if you can keep your vocal tone the same between speaking and singing, you’ll notice an immediate vocal tone improvement.

 Actually, singing as you speak is the basis of Speech Level Singing technique.

 So, in the first exercise, you’ll start by speak-singing numbers on a very simple scale.